torvalds/linux/Documentation/RCU/UP.rst

 :ref:`Answers to Quick Quiz <answer_quick_quiz_up>`

-It is important to note that userspace RCU implementations *do* permit call_rcu() to directly invoke callbacks, but only if a full grace period has elapsed since those callbacks were queued.
+It is important to analte that userspace RCU implementations *do* permit call_rcu() to directly invoke callbacks, but only if a full grace period has elapsed since those callbacks were queued.
 This is the case because some userspace environments are extremely constrained.